Quality Standard for Marine Wilderness

-The European Wilderness Society alongside terrestrial wilderness is actively working on a quality standard for marine wilderness.
-Practical experience with the audit process of terrestrial wilderness form the basis for a quality standard to reflect the uniqueness of marine habitats in a term of management and wilderness conservation.
+The European Wilderness Society is actively working on a quality standard for marine Wilderness, alongside terrestrial Wilderness.
+Practical experience with the audit process of terrestrial Wilderness forms the basis for a quality standard to reflect the uniqueness of marine habitats in a term of management and Wilderness conservation.
 This subject raises many new issues and questions particularly to the subject of management measures and objectives.
-That is the reason why we are searching for potential marine wilderness areas alongside the atlantic and baltic sea as testing areas.
+This is the reason why we are searching for potential marine Wilderness areas alongside the atlantic and baltic sea as testing areas.

 A few days ago two senior European Wilderness Society experts visited briefly the Nationalpark Vorpommersche Boddenlandschaft, located in the northern part of Germany, on the Baltic Sea.
 According to the small brochure “Hirsch und Meer”, with the subtitle “Wildnis in der Landschaft entdecken” this park protects marine and brackish environment, wild coastline and coastal forest.